Ranking of applications

 Points are allocated depending on the SJT Band achieved, up to a maximum of 15 points.

-Contextual data (15 points)
+Contextual data (up to 15 points)

 We are committed to selecting the best applicants based on their potential, we therefore use contextual information alongside your UCAS form to better inform decision-making.
-Due to the availability and comparability of data, the use of contextual information will apply to UK applicants only.
+Due to the availability and comparability of data, the use of contextual information will apply to UK school leaver applicants only.

 - Candidate’s home postcode is in an area of low participation (POLAR quintile 1 or 2)